 Everyone who uses email should do so conscientiously and sparingly.
-Here are some general rules that should be followed, though this is not an exhaustive list.
+Here are some general rules that should be followed when sending an email initiating an action or ask, though this is not an exhaustive list.

 2. Communicate “action steps” first, not last.
 Make it clear what you are asking of your recipient.
 By listing action steps first you keep the attention on the items you want to draw attention to.